 Smartwatches are now extremely versatile and powerful tools, with the very best options able to track exercise, monitor advanced health metrics and provide a handy second screen to a smartphone.

 Finding the right smartwatch for your needs isn't just about picking the most feature-packed watch that pairs with your iPhone or Android device, though.
-There's plenty to consider, and it's important to choose a watch with a design you'll actually enjoy wearing, as well as one that matches your lifestyle requirements.
+There's plenty to consider, and it's important to choose a watch with a design you'll enjoy wearing, as well as one that matches your lifestyle requirements.

-In our entries below, we'll provide a brief summary of the best smartwatches we've reviewed, which also includes some pros and cons and a full list of specs.
+In our entries below, we'll provide a summary of the best smartwatches we've reviewed, which also includes some pros and cons and a full list of specs.

-How do we choose the best smartwatches?
+How to choose the best smartwatch

 Trying to rank the top smartwatches is a bit of a complex task; no two devices are ever the same, nor are the people using them.
 With this in mind, we use our expertise to provide our opinion on the watches that fit the categories listed in the quick summary below.